How to Install PHP on Arch Linux

 display_errors = On

 Set display_errors = Off on production servers.
-Displaying errors publicly can expose sensitive information such as file paths, database credentials, and application internals.
+Public PHP errors can expose file paths, database details, and application internals.

 Adjust Upload and Memory Limits

-Applications like WordPress and file upload services often need higher limits than the defaults.
-Adjust these values in php.ini based on your requirements:
+Applications such as WordPress, Drupal, and file-upload services often need higher limits than the defaults.
+Adjust these values to match your workload:

 upload_max_filesize = 64M